-The nine principles are all interrelated and interdependent, but can be broadly divided by the three main ways they improve data.
-The Robust definition, Comprehensive coverage, and Sufficient detail principles enable data disclosure and collection.
-The Central register, Public access, and Structured data principles facilitate data availability and accessibility.
-Finally, the Verification, Up to date and auditable, and Sanctions and enforcement principles improve data quality and reliability.
+The nine principles are interdependent, but can be broadly grouped by the three main ways they improve data.
+The Definition, Coverage, and Detail principles enable data disclosure and collection.
+The Central register, Access, and Structured data principles facilitate data storage and auditability.
+Finally, the Verification, Up-to-date and historical records, and Sanctions and enforcement principles improve data quality and reliability.

-The OO Principles – first published in December 2020 – are based on Open Ownership’s work with over 40 countries establishing good practices for open data, and they are based on the findings from practitioners and academic researchers, as well as consultations with government, private sector, and civil society actors conducted in early 2021.
+The OO Principles, first published in December 2020, are based on Open Ownership’s work with over 40 countries as well as consultations with government, private sector, and civil society actors conducted in early 2021.
+They are informed by the findings of practitioners and academic researchers, established good practices for open data, and international standards set by the Financial Action Task Force (FATF), the Extractive Industries Transparency Initiative (EITI), and the United Nations Convention Against Corruption (UNCAC).
 The OO Principles focus on the technical characteristics of effective disclosure regimes rather than the external political, social, economic, and cultural factors that are known to influence implementation and impact.

 As the policy area of beneficial ownership transparency continues to evolve, the OO Principles are iteratively refined and updated on a regular basis based on Open Ownership’s collective knowledge and experience.
 This is to ensure the framework remains current and well placed to lead to actionable and usable data, maximising the potential for impact.
 Suggestions, feedback, and comments to feed into the revision of the OO Principles are welcome, and can be sent to: [email protected].

 - July 2021 English (summary of changes for the January 2023 version) ( Español / Français)

 - December 2020 (responses to the 2021 public consultation formed the basis for changes for the July 2021 version)

 - April 2020 draft (informal conversations and closed consultations formed the basis for changes for the first published December 2020 version)